Hungry Runner? Subscribe to get your Hunger Scale for Runners

 We love these easy pumpkin no bake cookies and actually eat them year round – they’re great as homemade toddler snacks, and the pumpkin gives them a boost in Vitamins A and C.

-This healthy pumpkin cookie dough just needs a few ingredients that you probably already have in your pantry!
+This vegan pumpkin cookie dough just needs a few ingredients that you probably already have in your pantry!

 white bowls of ingredients for pumpkin cookie dough on white counter

-Here’s my handy dandy list of pantry staples that we keep on hand always, thanks to our monthly Thrive Market deliveries, which may help for what you need for this recipe:
+Here’s my handy dandy list of pantry staples that we keep on hand always, thanks to our monthly Thrive Market deliveries, which may help with what you need for this recipe.

 CLICK HERE TO GET YOUR FREE GIFT AND SAVINGS